microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-02.md

 In the `/Solutions/Challenge-02/Private` folder, you will find a set of YAML files that deploy the Whoami sample application to a private AKS cluster.
 These YAML files have multiple placeholders in them that need to be replaced with values in order to deploy them to an AKS cluster.

-The script blocks below in the collapsable section demonstrate how to complete all steps of this challenge if you choose to deploy a private AKS cluster.
+The script blocks below in the collapsible section demonstrate how to complete all steps of this challenge if you choose to deploy a private AKS cluster.
 The script blocks use the Azure CLI to deploy and configure the Azure resources.

 The script blocks also replace the placeholders in the YAML files with the actual values to use before then applying the YAML files to the AKS cluster.